-- Level 1 Valuations based on quoted prices in active markets for identical assets or liabilities that the Company has the ability to access. - Level 2 Valuations based on inputs other than quoted prices in active markets, which are either directly or indirectly observable. - Level 3 Valuations based on inputs that are unobservable and significant to the overall fair value measurement.
+- Level 1-Valuations based on quoted prices in active markets for identical assets or liabilities that the Company has the ability to access. - Level 2-Valuations based on inputs other than quoted prices in active markets, which are either directly or indirectly observable. - Level 3-Valuations based on inputs that are unobservable and significant to the overall fair value measurement.
 The inputs used in the determination of fair value may require significant judgment or estimation.
 Such information may be the result of consensus pricing information or broker quotes which include a disclaimer that the broker would not be held to such a price in an actual transaction.
 The non-binding nature of consensus pricing and/or quotes accompanied by disclaimer would result in classification as a Level 3 asset, assuming no additional corroborating evidence.

 As required by ASC 820, when the inputs used to measure fair value fall within different levels of the hierarchy, the level within which the fair value measurement is categorized is based on the lowest level input that is significant to the fair value measurement in its entirety.
 For example, a Level 3 fair value measurement may include inputs that are observable (Levels 1 and 2) and unobservable (Level 3).
-Therefore, gains and losses for such investments categorized within the Level 3 table below may include changes in fair value that are attributable to both observable inputs (Levels 1 and 2) and unobservable inputs (Level 3).
+Therefore, gains and losses for such investments categorized within the Level 3 table below may include changes in fair value that are attributable to both observable inputs (Levels 1 and 2) and unobservable inputs (Levels 1 and 2) and unobservable inputs (Levels 1 and 2) and unobservable inputs (Levels 1).
 The Company conducts reviews of fair value hierarchy classifications on a quarterly basis.
 Changes in the observability of valuation inputs may result in a reclassification for certain investments.